MarkerMetro/MarkerMetro.Unity.WinShared/README.md

 WindowsSolution
 ====================
 This is the base WindowsSolution folder to be used for all Unity Projects.
 Copy it across to any new project and add to the root of the client repo.
+This contains all the goodness from working on previous projects at the app level.

-Run the Init script on the root to rename UnityProject to your product name (e.g LostLight).
+Run the Init.ps1 script on the root to rename UnityProject to your product name (e.g LostLight).

-Then build out from Unity to /WindowsSolution/WindowsStore and /WindowsSolution/WindowsPhone.
+Then subsequently build out from Unity to /WindowsSolution/WindowsStore and /WindowsSolution/WindowsPhone.

 NuGet
 =====================================================================